AdaCore/gnatdoc/documentation/project_file.md

 Supported attributes are listed below.
 Only attributes specified in the root project file are used.

+## Documentation_Pattern

+Regular expression to detect comment lines to be included into the documentation.
+Regular expression should include two minus signs (start of the Ada comment).
+All text starting from the beginning of the line and including text that match regular expression are removed from the documentation line.

 ## Excluded_Project_Files

 List of project files to exclude from documentation generation.
 This list may